Does Birch Lake Campground Allow EV Charging?

 Frequently Asked Questions

 No. Birch Lake Campground does not allow EV charging on the property, so you'll need to arrive with enough range or charge nearby.
-The nearest DC fast charging is in Floodwood, about 15 miles away, with ZEFNET.
+The nearest DC fast charging is in Virginia, about 40 miles away, with EV Connect, ZEFNET, and ChargePoint.
 Arrive with a full battery and treat the silence of the pines as your reward for planning ahead.

 Birch Lake Campground does not offer EV charging of any kind on the property.
 Your nearest options are public charging stations in the area.
-The nearest DC fast charging is in Floodwood, about 15 miles away, with ZEFNET.
-Beyond that, Chisholm is about 24 miles away with ZEFNET.
+The nearest DC fast charging is in Virginia, about 40 miles away, with EV Connect, ZEFNET, and ChargePoint.
+Beyond that, Eveleth is about 42 miles away with Ford BlueOval and ZEFNET.

 Since Birch Lake Campground doesn't allow EV charging, you'll want to know your nearest options.
-The nearest DC fast charging is in Floodwood, about 15 miles away, with ZEFNET.
-Beyond that, Chisholm is about 24 miles away with ZEFNET.
+The nearest DC fast charging is in Virginia, about 40 miles away, with EV Connect, ZEFNET, and ChargePoint.
+Beyond that, Eveleth is about 42 miles away with Ford BlueOval and ZEFNET.
 Have your next charging stop figured out before you arrive.
 The peace of mind is worth the two minutes of planning.

 No. Birch Lake Campground does not allow EV charging, so it's not what you'd call EV-friendly.
 That doesn't mean you can't stay there with an EV.
-It just means you need to arrive charged and have a plan for your next charging stop.
-The nearest fast charging is in Floodwood, about 15 miles away.
+It just means you should arrive charged and have a plan for your next charging stop.
+The nearest fast charging is in Virginia, about 40 miles away.
 Arrive with a full battery and treat the silence of the pines as your reward for planning ahead.

 Since Birch Lake Campground doesn't permit EV charging, you'll need to charge before you arrive or find a nearby station.
-The nearest DC fast charging is in Floodwood, about 15 miles away, with ZEFNET.
-Beyond that, Chisholm is about 24 miles away with ZEFNET.
+The nearest DC fast charging is in Virginia, about 40 miles away, with EV Connect, ZEFNET, and ChargePoint.
+Beyond that, Eveleth is about 42 miles away with Ford BlueOval and ZEFNET.
 Arrive with a full battery and treat the silence of the pines as your reward for planning ahead.

 Birch Lake Campground hasn't published a specific reason for their no-charging policy.
 Most campgrounds that restrict EV charging do so because of electrical infrastructure limitations.
 An EV drawing 40+ amps for hours can strain a system designed for RVs cycling through air conditioning and appliances.
 Up near Ely, at the edge of the Boundary Waters, Birch Lake Campground does not permit EV charging on site.